DIY Cuticle Oil Recipe For Healthier Stronger Nails

 How to Use Homemade Cuticle Oil

-The application process itself is simple.
-Add a small drop of the oil to each nail, then gently massage it into the cuticle and surrounding skin in circular motions.
-This increases absorption and also boosts circulation around the nail, promoting growth.
+Add a small drop to each nail, then gently massage it into the cuticle and surrounding skin using circular motions.
+This helps with absorption and feels great, too.

 DIY Cuticle Oil Recipe Shelf Life and Storage Tips

-As for shelf life, most DIY cuticle oils last around 6-12 months, depending on the oils you use.
-Carrier oils like coconut and jojoba have longer shelf lives, while oils like sweet almond may expire sooner.
-If you notice any changes in smell, color, or texture, it’s time to make a fresh batch.
+Most DIY cuticle oils last 6–12 months, depending on the oils used.
+Oils like jojoba and coconut tend to have a longer shelf life, while sweet almond oil may expire sooner.
+If you notice any change in smell, colour, or texture, discard and make a fresh batch.

 This DIY cuticle oil recipe makes nail care affordable, effective, and kind to the planet.
 This simple addition to your routine offers healthier nails and softer cuticles, all while saving you money and reducing environmental impact.